Asura (2015 film): Plot

-Later, with Harika's help, Dharma finishes his poetry work successfully; at the same time, he gets a call from his higher officials to rejoin in the service as a jailor.
-Then Harika asks Dharma what he will name his book, to which Dharma christens "Asura," because his department calls him like that, so he named the book with an inspiration of that nature.
+Later, with Harika's help, Dharma completes his poetry work; at the same time, he gets a call from his higher officials to rejoin the service as a jailor.
+Harika asks Dharma what he will name his book, to which Dharma christens "Asura" because his department calls him that, so he named the book as such.

 Soundtrack

 The music was composed by Sai Karthik and released by Lahari Music.